 10. Refresh Your Archive Pages

 It’s high time you add power to your archive pages.
-If you’ve been blogging for even a little more than 3 months, then you’ve got a goldmine in your archives.
+If you’ve been blogging for more than 3 months, then you’ve got a goldmine in your archives.

-You’ve undoubtedly written some posts, which are still generating organic traffic, that you can easily track for ROI via social shares, search queries, comments and so on.
-Now you can improve those posts and leverage their authority for higher search rankings.
+You’ve undoubtedly written some posts that are still generating organic traffic and that you can easily track for ROI, via social shares, search queries, comments and so on.
+You can improve those posts and leverage their authority for higher search rankings.